> >

 started as a project to build a fun friction shifter bike for cheap. ended up with an italian frame and a bunch of super record stuff. woops! it's a very comfortable smooth ride. apparently brakes from that era don't work very well.

 Added by pjlnh.
-Last updated over 8 years ago.
+Last updated about 9 years ago.

-As of over 8 years ago, pjlnh has indicated that they no longer own this bike.
+As of about 9 years ago, pjlnh has indicated that they no longer own this bike.

 12 Comments